AchrafELGhazi/WareFlow/README.md

 ## 📞 Support

-For questions, issues, or feature requests, please use the GitHub Issues or contact the team at support@wareflow.example.com.
+For questions, issues, or feature requests, please use the GitHub Issues or contact me at a.elghazi@aui.ma

 ---